-Starmer resisting pressure from inside own party over reversal of tax cuts
+Keir Starmer resisting pressure from inside own party over reversal of tax cuts

 And shadow cabinet minister Ed Miliband backed bumper pay deals, telling Times Radio they “should be keeping up with inflation”.
 Shadow transport minister Tan Dhesi told a meeting on the fringe of the conference that Labour would take rail back into public ownership.

-But Starmer was more cautious, saying only that it was “reasonable” for people to expect wages that take account of the rising cost of living and that he supported the right to take industrial action.
+But Sir Keir was more cautious, saying only that it was “reasonable” for people to expect wages that take account of the rising cost of living and that he supported the right to take industrial action.

-The TUC’s general secretary-designate Paul Nowak made clear he wanted to see the Labour leader take a more forthright position in his speech to conference on Tuesday.
+The TUC’s general secretary-designate Paul Nowak made clear he wanted to see the Labour leader take a more forthright position in his speech to the conference on Tuesday.

 “I want and I expect this week to get signals - very strong signals - from the Labour Party that Labour’s on the side of working people, and that they will take action to drive up people’s wages,” he told The Independent.

-While accepting that it was not Starmer’s job to make demands on pay levels, he said: “What I hope to hear from Keir this week is him setting out very clearly how Labour will support working people and support unions.”
+While accepting that it was not Sir Keir’s job to make demands on pay levels, he said: “What I hope to hear from Keir this week is him setting out very clearly how Labour will support working people and support unions.”

 There was dismay on the Labour left after a motion backed by the Corbynite Momentum movement calling for full backing for striking workers failed to gain a slot for debate and vote at the four-day gathering.